 - Optional Coating: Once the primer has been applied, has encapsulated the rust, and has thoroughly dried, you have the choice to let it remain as is, or you can apply another coat of a different material over the top.
 Most commercial paints can be used, but you can also use a number of other top-coat options to help you add further protection, or to improve the aesthetics of your tank or silo.
 However, understand that this step is completely optional – your equipment is fully protected with just the rust encapsulation layer.

-Another benefit here is improved lifespan and a better return on your investment for less than you might think.
-The right industrial painting company can offer rust encapsulation for an affordable rate, saving you hundreds, perhaps thousands, of dollars over replacing those aging tanks and silos.
+- Another benefit here is improved lifespan and a better return on your investment for less than you might think.
+An industrial painting contractor with proven tank and silo experience can offer rust encapsulation services for an affordable rate, saving you perhaps thousands of dollars over replacing those aging structures.

-In the end, rust encapsulation is a vital technique that allows you to maximize the lifespan of your equipment, remove rust and corrosion and prevent it from returning, while also improving the appearance of tanks and silos.
-Painters USA offers commercial and industrial painting services saving you time and money in the long run.
-Contact us today at 1-800-999-8715.
+In the end, rust encapsulation is a vital technique that allows you to maximize the lifespan of your equipment, remove rust and corrosion and prevent it from returning, and maintain an acceptable appearance of tanks and silos.